trane-project/trane-project.github.io/src/generated_courses/transcription/transcription_guide.md

 This tip, simple as it might appear, is very profound.
 In practical terms, this tip means that you can navigate almost any melodic and harmonic situation without fear of getting lost.
-If you do get lost, all you have to do to regain your footing is to once again play any note.
+If you do get lost, all you have to do to regain your footing is to once again play any note, hear if you are on or off-key, and act accordingly.
 You are never more than a half step away from a note in the key.

-Initially you have a perception of a key being on or off-key.
+Initially you have a perception of a note being on or off-key.
 As your ear develops, you will start to notice the degree of the note.

 ## More Resources